 - With respect to this blog’s value in relation to my work, I have not yet been convinced.
 I maintain that there is potential value.
 Nonetheless, as of yet, it is not clear that the investment of building, maintaining, and refining this blog yield a sufficient return.
 Or maybe…I can re-frame this point to say, “I am not sure in what format the blog could yield sufficient value.”

 With some questions answered but others emerging, it feels acceptable to me to continue the experiment.
-So for the first time in 8 months, I have some blog posts.
-To reduce the extent to which my posting seems “random,” I am presenting these posts as a series – one post/day until I run out.
+So for the first time in 8 months, I posted material.
+To reduce the extent to which my posting seems “random,” I presented these posts as a series – one post/day until I run out.

 The timing is somewhat convenient.
 Or maybe serendipitous?
 Coincidental?

-Bottom line: after just over 3 months in Zambia, I leave on Friday.
-Effectively, the next four business days are my last in Zambia for 2019.
-There remain many “what comes next?” questions – which seems reasonable since my career is at the nexus of multiple fields in which the work is done by precariats – academia, international development, disability.
+Bottom line: this series was published at the end of my 3 months in Zambia in 2019.
+I left Zambia with many outstanding “what comes next?” questions – which seem reasonable since my career is at the nexus of multiple fields in which the work is done by precariats – academia, international development, disability.

-Maybe I will address the “what comes next?” questions on this blog.
-Through another series.
+Of course, the “what comes next?” questions will be answered at some point.
+Maybe on this blog?
 Or maybe by twitter?
 LinkedIn?
 Or you can just send me an email – I do appreciate the company.

 In the meantime, I will offer some overview comments of each of our posts.
-Some of which are already written, some of which will come.
-All will be linked with time.
 Thank you for reading.

 This blog post is the first in which I release original research results.
 These results are available as a pdf document (download here) and also directly on the post.